The R.E.D. Album: Singles

 "Red Nation" was announced as the album's first single on March 2, 2011.
-The song features production from Cool & Dre, and Sean "Diddy" Combs announced via his Twitter page, the single would featured a fellow American rapper Lil Wayne.
+The song features production from Cool & Dre, and Sean "Diddy" Combs announced via his Twitter page, the single would feature a fellow American rapper Lil Wayne.
 Anticipated by fans to be officially released, the single was officially released to the iTunes Store on April 12, 2011, but it did not achieve commercial success worldwide nor in the United States, only peaking at number 62 on the US Billboard Hot 100.
 In spite of reaching chart success, the music video for the single came under some controversy, being banned from airing on cable networks such as MTV and BET due to being deemed inappropriate and being a portrayal of gang culture, causing a controversy due to Game's alleged affiliation with the notorious Los Angeles, California gang the Bloods.
 However, Game refused to let the snub derail his plans for promotion, and vowed to release the video online so fans can form their own opinions about the controversy for themselves.
 After the music video quickly received over 3 million views on YouTube, there were rumors that BET and MTV were reconsidering airing the banned "Red Nation" video.

 On June 22, 2011, it was confirmed, the album's second single titled "Pot of Gold" featuring Chris Brown.
 The production on the song was handled by the Futuristics.
 The single was officially released to the iTunes Store on June 28, 2011.
 The song debuted at number 75 on the Hot R&B/Hip-Hop Songs chart in the United States for the week ending July 30, 2011, and has since peaked at number fifty-five.
 Unlike the album's first single "Red Nation", "Pot of Gold" managed to attain some Billboard and worldwide chart success; in Belgium the song charted at number 29 on the Belgium (Ultratip Flanders), in Switzerland the song charted at number 72 on the Swiss Singles Chart, and in the United Kingdom the song charted at number 16 on the UK R&B Singles Chart and at number 58 on the UK Singles Chart.
 While shooting for the single's music video an incident occurred with record producer and one half of the production duo 1500 or Nothin' Mars was held up at gunpoint and got robbed of $12,000 in cash and jewelry by two armed robbers.
 The music video for the single was officially released on July 25, 2011.